pmaino1/cs432project3/README.md

 -games.csv is the dataset

--interface.py contains an interface for the general queries
+-interface.py is the interface for the all the queries

--interface2.py contains an interface for the more specific queries
+-interface2.py is a test interface.
+You can ignore this file

--q1.py and q2.py are simply test programs we used to build the queries
+-q1.py and q2.py are simply test programs we used to build the queries.
+You can ignore them

 **upsets defined as lower rated person winning against a higher rated regardless of how small or large the rating difference is